loveCiForever/Setting-up-Sublime-Text/README.md

 ## Setup GCC/G++ environment for Windows
 * Step 1: Download MinGW W64 [here](https://sourceforge.net/projects/mingw/)
 * Step 2: Run mingw-get-setup.exe as administrator and Click on [Install]
-* Step 3: Mark all the packages for installation
+* Step 3: Left-Click on all of the packages and mark on it for installation
-* Step 4: Click on the [Apply Changes] option under the Installation tab.
+* Step 4: Click on the [Apply Changes] option under the Installation tab

 ## Add new Build System file for C++ in SubLime Text 4
 * Step 1: Open Sublime Text, look at the menu bar (on the top) -> [Tools]  -> [Build system] -> [New Build system]